Man accused of murder after the stabbing of Anthony Sumner makes second court appearance in Sheffield

 Sampson has also been charged with possessing a bladed article.

-His case was considered at Sheffield Magistrates’ Court yesterday and he was remanded in custody until he appeared at Sheffield Crown Court via a video link this morning.
+His case was considered at Sheffield Magistrates’ Court on Monday and he was remanded in custody until he appeared at Sheffield Crown Court via a video link this morning.

 Sampson has not yet entered any pleas to the charges he faces but Judge Peter Kelson QC earmarked a provisional date of January 10 for a potential five-day trial.